 2. Click on the device that you'd like to configure.

 3. Click on the Configuration Tab in the Device Pane.

 4. Select “Wireless Uplinks”

-5. Once in this menu you can choose a different device to act as the Uplink.
-To do so, select the desired AP to act as uplink, and click the link icon.
+5. Select the desired AP to act as uplink, and click the link icon.

-6. You can also manually configure the uplink priority.
-This allows you to have a primary wireless uplink connection, but in the case that the uplink priority degrades or is insufficient, the secondary priority will be used.
+6. Manually configuring the uplink priority is also available for configuration.
+This allows for having a primary wireless uplink connection, but in the case that the uplink priority degrades or is insufficient, the second priority uplink will be used.

 To remove the existing uplink:

 1. Open the device configuration pane for the UAP acting as the wired base station, go to Details > Downlinks, and click the trash icon next to the undesired uplink connection.

 2. The device will then re-provision and will no longer use the selected AP as an uplink base.

 Using Maps/Topology Views